Skip to main content

 Personal Injury Lawyer Newark, NJ

-At the Law Offices of David A. DiBrigida, we pride ourselves on being staunch advocates for those who have suffered personal injuries in Newark, NJ.
-Our team understands the profound impact that an injury can have on an individual’s life, affecting everything from physical health to financial stability.
-As dedicated legal professionals, we are committed to providing our clients with the highest level of service, ensuring that their rights are protected and that they receive the compensation they deserve.
+Our Newark, NJ personal injury lawyer advocates for those who have suffered personal injuries.
+Our firm understands the profound impact that an injury can have on an individual’s life, affecting everything from physical health to financial stability.
+We are committed to providing our clients with the highest level of service, ensuring that their rights are protected and that they receive the compensation they deserve.
 Our approach is rooted in a deep-seated commitment to justice, combined with a thorough understanding of personal injury law in New Jersey.
+Contact us at the Law Offices of David A. DiBrigida today for a free consultation and learn how our decades of experience can make a difference in your case.

 Proving Negligence in Personal Injury Cases

 Negligence is a cornerstone concept in personal injury law, serving as the basis upon which many claims are built and argued.
-As personal injury lawyers in Newark, NJ, at the Law Offices of David A. DiBrigida, we have a deep understanding of what it takes to prove negligence and secure justice for our clients.
 Proving negligence requires demonstrating four key elements: duty, breach, causation, and damages.
 Each of these elements plays a crucial role in establishing the liability of the defendant and the right of the plaintiff to compensation.

 Duty of Care

 The first step in proving negligence is establishing that the defendant owed the plaintiff a duty of care.
 This means that the defendant had a legal obligation to act in a certain way toward the plaintiff.
 The specific nature of this duty can vary depending on the circumstances of the case.
-For example, a driver has a duty to follow traffic laws and drive safely to avoid causing harm to others on the road.
-Similarly, property owners have a duty to maintain their premises in a safe condition for visitors.
+For example, a driver must follow traffic laws and drive safely to avoid causing harm to others on the road.
+Similarly, property owners must maintain their premises in a safe condition for visitors.
 We meticulously examine the details of each case to identify the relevant duty of care and how it applies to our clients’ situations.

 Breach of Duty